formalms/formalms/html/readme.txt

 0. Release Notes
 1. Licence
 2. Requirements
+2.1  Platform internal requirements
 3. Installation procedure
 4. Upgrade procedure
+4.1  Upgrade from version 2.xx
-4.1  Upgrade from version 1.xx
+4.2  Upgrade from version 1.xx
-4.2  Upgrade from docebo ce 3.x and 4.x
+4.3  Upgrade from docebo ce 3.x and 4.x
 5. Loading a new language
 6. Other

 ------------------------------------------------------------------------------

-0    RELEASE NOTES (2.1)
+0    RELEASE NOTES (2.2)

-For all bugfix and new features included in this release, please read changelog.txt Here are some notes from base release
+For all bugfix and new features included in this release, please read changelog.txt Here are some notes from base release.

+Attention
+From this release the templates system checks the version of the template. check and update your templates manifest as described in par.
+2.1

 0.1  RELEASE NOTES (2.0)